Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

 Winged Burning Bush

-I spotted these bright pink purplish leaves from a distant against the brown and greenish background of the woods.
+I spotted these bright pink purplish leaves from a distance against the brown and greenish background of the woods.
 I believe these are winged burning bush leaves, but I'm not completely sure.

 I was immediately captivated by their intense colour.
 You can see that their colour is out of this world, almost fluorescent like a pink highlighter.